Separation of powers under the United States Constitution: Judicial power

 Judicial power—the power to decide cases and controversies—is vested in the Supreme Court and inferior courts established by Congress.
-The judges must be appointed by the president with the advice and consent of the Senate, hold office during good behavior and receive compensations that may not be diminished during their continuance in office.
-If a court's judges do not have such attributes, the court may not exercise the judicial power of the United States.
+The judges must be appointed by the president with the advice and consent of the Senate, hold office during good behavior and receive compensation that may not be diminished during their continuance in office.
+If a court's judges do not have such attributes, the court may not exercise judicial power of the United States.
 Courts exercising the judicial power are called "constitutional courts."

 However, because Congress controls the budget, jurisdiction, and structure of the federal courts, the judiciary as a branch is better described as largely dependent on Congress rather than independent of it.
 Although the Constitution, not Congress, creates the Supreme Court, it is Congress that decides whether to create lower federal courts, how to arrange them, how many judges will be appointed to them, and whether to abolish them.
-Congress also has the power to grant jurisdiction to and withdraw jurisdiction from, lower federal courts.
+Congress also has the power to grant jurisdiction to and withdraw jurisdiction from lower federal courts.
 Moreover, although judges have the power to issue final judgments, they must rely on the executive for enforcement.

 Congress may also establish "legislative courts," which do not take the form of judicial agencies or commissions, whose members do not have the same security of tenure or compensation as the constitutional court judges.
 Legislative courts may not exercise the judicial power of the United States.
 In Murray's Lessee v.
 Hoboken Land & Improvement Co.
 (1856), the Supreme Court held that a legislative court may not decide "a suit at the common law, or in equity, or admiralty," as such a suit is inherently judicial.
 Legislative courts may only adjudicate "public rights" questions (cases between the government and an individual and political determinations).